The Ray

 Our Ray StoryRay is kind of an artifact of his era, but he actually does work pretty well as a character that fits into the tapestry of our timeline.
 His actual age is a little open to interpretation because he was clearly being depicted as older when he was in the Justice League and then younger when he was in Young Justice, but in either case he clearly works as a youthful, self-sacrificing hero.

-We've chosen to focus his story largely on his relationship with his father, which is a pretty great tale of heroes being manipulated by shadow organizations.
-Once that story is told and his father has sacrificed himself to give him a chance to be a hero, we made him one of the heroes to join the Justice League in the aftermath of their battle with Doomsday.
+We've chosen to focus his story largely on his relationship with his father, who returns to earth in near god-like fashion and who attempts to exert his control on humanity to, ostensibly, 'save' them... although in a classic old hero / young hero conflict Ray gets to stand up to his much more powerful and experienced father because he believes people deserve to choose their futures.
+With that story told, we made him one of the heroes to join the Justice League in the aftermath of their battle with Doomsday.
 This is in keeping with his place in the actual comic continuity.
-And finally, while we could have found further uses for him in our timeline, there is something that's actually pretty poetic about him sacrificing himself to save the Justice League during the Martian Invasion.
+And finally, while we could have found further uses for him in our timeline, there is something pretty poetic about him sacrificing himself to save the Justice League during the Martian Invasion.
 There's an element of tragedy in the legacy of the Ray.
-It's a smaller, simpler story, but making him be the hero that allows everyone to survive, it brings the character to a conclusion that feels wholly correct.
+It's a smaller, simpler story, but making him be the hero that allows everyone to survive it brings the character to a conclusion that feels wholly correct.
 He's absolutely the hero he deserves to be. |